rmbolger/Posh-IBWAPI/README.md

 - Pipeline support so you can do things like pass the results from `Get-IBObject` directly to `Remove-IBObject`.
 - Optionally ignore certificate validation errors.
 - Save common connection parameters per-session with `Set-IBWAPIConfig` so you don't need to pass them to every function call.
+- Use `Save-IBWAPIConfig` to persist connection parameters between sessions.
 - In multi-grid or multi-host environments, connection parameters can be saved separately for each WAPI host.

 # Install